“Into the Wild Blue Yonder”

 “What we are doing is creating a shrine to our Veterans, both living and dead,” Jorgensen explained.
 “It has never been my vision for this place to simply be a cemetery.
 A shrine must contain a variety of memorials where people can come to appreciate the history, sacrifice and military contributions of the countless veterans who have served our country so unselfishly.”

-Kellie Jokela, who chairs the Northern California Veterans Cemetery Support Board (NCVCSB), said of the Air Force monument, “It is my extreme hope that we are able to continue these kinds of activities.
+Kellie Jokela, former chair of the Northern California Veterans Cemetery Support Board (NCVCSB), said of the Air Force monument, “It is my extreme hope that we are able to continue these kinds of activities.
 The grounds are beautiful and reflect the respectful ambiance that we want for our fallen heroes.”

 “I cannot think of a better way to show our appreciation for the dedication of those who served in the U.S. Air Force than to have a memorial erected in their honor,” Jokela said.

 Fundraising is underway to cover the costs of creating and constructing the memorial.
-Engraved pavers are available for a donation that will be used to create the pad upon which the memorial will be placed.
-A High Flight Club is also available for individual, group and corporate donors.
+Engraved pavers are available for a donation and a High Flight Club is also available for individual, group and corporate donors.

 Anyone interested in learning more about the Air Force memorial or wishing to order an inscribed paver for a loved one is invited to visit the Air Force Memorial’s official website at www.usafmemorial.org and Facebook page at USAF Memorial.
 Donations can be mailed to NCVSB, P.O.
 Box 177, Redding, CA 96099-0177.
 Please make checks payable to NCVCSB – AF Memorial.